NethServer/docs/administrator-manual/en/third_party.rst

 For example, given the software *mysoftware* which needs ports 3344 and 5566 on LAN, use the following commands: ::

- config set fw_mysoftware service status enabled TCPPorts 3344,5566 access private signal-event firewall-adjust signal-event runlevel-adjust
+ config set fw_mysoftware service status enabled TCPPorts 3344,5566 access green signal-event firewall-adjust signal-event runlevel-adjust

 Starting and stopping
 ---------------------

-|product| uses the standard runlevel 3.
+|product| uses the standard systemd multiuser target.

-Software installed with yum should already be configured to start at boot on runlevel 3.
+Software installed with yum should already be configured to start at boot.
-To check the configuration, execute the :command:`chkconfig` command.
+To check the configuration, execute the :command:`systemctl` command.
 The command will display a list of services with their own status.

 To enable a service on boot: ::

-  chkconfig mysoftware on
+  systemctl enable mysoftware

 To disable a service on boot: ::

-  chkconfig mysoftware off
+  systemctl disable mysoftware